Italian torpedo boat Sagittario (1936)

 The Italian torpedo boat Sagittario was a built for the Regia Marina in 1936.
 During the Battle of the Mediterranean, in the Second World War, Sagittario was involved in several convoy missions, the most notable that known as the "Sagittario convoy", in the course of the Battle of Crete, for which her commander, Giuseppe Cigala Fulgosi, was awarded the Gold Medal of Military Valour.
-Sagittario survived the war.
-Re-classified as corvette in 1949, she was scrapped in 1964.
+Sagittario survived the war, and was re-classified as corvette in 1949.
+She was scrapped in 1964.